How do I apply to Island Fringe Festival?

 A Fringe Festival is a great place to learn how to produce a show by actually producing a show.
 It’s still a risk, but the Fringe has a built-in audience base and costs are lower than self-producing outside the Festival.

 You can network with other performing artists and learn from each other.
-You can meet artists who tour the Fringe circuit in Canada and around the world and meet artists in the local community.
+You can meet artists who tour the Fringe circuit across Canada and around the world, as well as artists rooted in the local community.

 And finally, the Fringe can be a great opportunity to grow.
-Fringe shows are eligible to win Awards that can help you in the next step in your career.
+Fringe shows are eligible for awards that can help you take the next step in your career.

 What do show ratings mean?